-Compare Isuzu car insurance estimates from AU's top providers.
+Compare Isuzu car insurance estimates from Australia's leading providers.
 Whether you drive a D-Max or MU-X, find the right cover at the right price - comprehensive, third party, or fire & theft.

-From an insurance perspective, Isuzus fall into mid-range insurance groups.
-Their robust construction, good safety ratings, and reasonable repair costs keep premiums competitive within the ute and large SUV segments.
+From an insurance perspective, Isuzus sit in mid-range insurance groups.
+Their robust construction, strong safety ratings, and competitive repair costs keep premiums reasonable within the ute and large SUV segments.
 However, higher vehicle values compared to small cars naturally result in higher premiums than compact vehicles.

-All major Australian insurance providers - including AA Insurance, AMI, State, Tower, and ANZ - offer cover for Isuzu vehicles.
+All major Australian insurers cover Isuzu vehicles.
+Providers such as AAMI, Allianz, Budget Direct, NRMA, and Suncorp all offer cover for utes and SUVs.
 See our full Australian car insurance comparison for more.

 Estimated annual comprehensive insurance costs for popular Isuzu models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 | Model | Type | Approx. Value (Used) | Est. Comprehensive/yr | Insurance Group | Notes |